sronilsson/simba/docs/Scenario1.md

 ### Critical validation step before running machine model on new data

 If you have chosen to generate classification reports or other metrics of classifier performance, it is worth studying them to ensure that the model(s) performance is acceptable.
-However, a classifiers performance is perhaps most readily validated by visualizing its predictions on a new video, which have not been used for training or testing.
-This step is critical for visual confirmation that model performance is sufficent for running it on experimental data.
+However, a classifiers performance is perhaps most readily validated by visualizing its predictions and prediction probabilities on a new video, which have not been used for training or testing.
+This step is critical for (i) visualizing and choosing the ideal classification probability thresholds which captures all of your BtWGaNP behaviors, and (i) visual confirmation that model performance is sufficent for running it on experimental data.

-You can validate each model *(saved in .sav format)* file.
+You can validate each model *(saved in SAV format)* file.
 This should be done in a "gold-standard" video that has been fully manually annotated for your behavior of interest, but has not been included in the training dataset.
 If you followed the tutorial, you may remember that we stored away one CSV file away in a safe place earlier, a [file which we had extracted the features](https://github.com/sgoldenlab/simba/blob/master/docs/Scenario1.md#step-5-extract-features) for but we did not use this file for training or testing of the classifier.
 Now is the time to use this file.

-In this validation step the user specifies the path to a previously created model in .sav file format, and the path to a CSV file [that contain the features extracted from a video (Step 5 above)](https://github.com/sgoldenlab/simba/blob/master/docs/Scenario1.md#step-5-extract-features).
-This process will (i) run the predictions on the video, and (ii) create a video with the predictions overlaid together with a gantt plot showing predicted behavioral bouts.
+In this validation step the user specifies the path to a previously created model in SAV file format, and the path to a CSV file [that contain the features extracted from a video (Step 5 above)](https://github.com/sgoldenlab/simba/blob/master/docs/Scenario1.md#step-5-extract-features).
+The first process will run the predictions on the video, and visualize the probabilities in a user-interactable line chart, that together with a user-interactable visualization of the video can be used to gauge the ideal discrimination threshold.
+The second process will create a video with the predictions overlaid together with a gantt plot showing predicted behavioral bouts.
 Click [here](https://youtu.be/UOLSj7DGKRo) for an expected output validation video for predicting the behavior *copulation*.

 This process allows you to rapidly access the results of the Hyperparameters you have selected on a "gold-standard" behavioral video.
 If the predictions are not good, you can go back to tweak the appropriate parameters without first running through numerous other videos or adding and/or refining your annotations.